Azure/azure-sdk-for-java/README.md

 ## Consuming the official Microsoft Azure Cosmos DB Java SDK

+This project provides a SDK library in Java for interacting with Document API of Azure Cosmos DB Database Service.

 Jar dependency binary information for maven and gradle can be found here at [maven]( https://mvnrepository.com/artifact/com.microsoft.azure/azure-cosmosdb/1.0.0).

 For example, using maven, you can add the following dependency to your maven pom file: